Wovchena/open_model_zoo/demos/gaze_estimation_demo/README.md

 Options:

     -h                       Print a usage message.
     -i "<path>"              Optional.
-Path to a video file.
+Path to an image or a video file.
 Default value is "cam" to work with camera.
     -m "<path>"              Required.
 Path to an .xml file with a trained Gaze Estimation model.
     -m_fd "<path>"           Required.
 Path to an .xml file with a trained Face Detection model.
     -m_hp "<path>"           Required.
 Path to an .xml file with a trained Head Pose Estimation model.